Pupil Health & Wellbeing

 We hope that you find the pastoral information useful, but should you require any additional information please feel free to contact me directly.

-To support the emotional and social wellbeing of our children and young people we have a dedicated team of counsellors, one of whom is on site during the school day on each day of the week
+To support the emotional and social wellbeing of our children and young people we have a dedicated School Counsellor, who is on site during the school day.
+Pupils throughout the College can see the Counsellor as required.
+Alternative SEMH support is also available in the form of a specialist learning mentor (Wellbeing) and ELSA support.

 Year Leads